galenhuntington/hmp3-ng/README.md

 These were quite minor, the bulk being the automated regeneration of a `configure` file (now gone).

-*  I updated the code to compile under modern GHC (8.6.5 as of this writing) and libraries.
+*  I updated the code to compile under modern GHC (8.6.5 and 8.8.1 as of this writing) and libraries.
 Some code could not be directly ported, mainly low-level optimizations, and so was replaced.

 *  I have added support for building with Stack.